Skip to main content

 Why Proper Planning Matters

 Solar panels are expensive.
 If you don't plan well, you can lose lakhs of rupees.
-We've seen many people make costly mistakes like buying wrong-sized systems, choosing bad equipment, hiring unqualified installers, or skipping regular maintenance.
+We've seen many people make costly mistakes like buying wrong-sized systems, choosing bad equipment, hiring unqualified installers, or skipping regular solar maintenance.
 These errors can reduce your savings by 30-40% over 25 years.

 The good news is that most problems are easy to avoid if you follow the right steps.
 After helping thousands of Indian families go solar over the past decade, we've learned exactly what works and what doesn't in Indian conditions.